Anderson Car Accident

 Non-Economic Damages

 Unlike economic damages, this type of damages is subjective.
 They don’t come with a price tag that you can turn into the court.
 That doesn’t mean they aren’t as significant as economic damages.
-Many times, non-economic damages have a ripple effect that will affect your life in an unpredictable way in the future.
-They typically include:

 • Pain and suffering: Physical pain resulting from the accident and ongoing discomfort or limitations.